gfc_code#

 current statement.

-If the current statement is one of IF
+If the current statement is one of IF, DO, SELECT

 it starts a block, i.e. a nested level in the program.
 In order to